Kansas College Costs 2026

 Cost of Living Index

 The average college graduate in Kansas earns $48,200 in their first year after graduation, with a cost of living index of 88 (the national average is 100).
 This means your salary stretches further in Kansas compared to many other states, making the debt-to-income ratio more manageable.
-With a 52% graduation rate at public universities, students who choose Kansas schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 52% public-university graduation benchmark, students who choose Kansas schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Kansas

-2. 2Apply for state financial aid early.
+- 2Apply for state financial aid early.
 Kansas state aid programs have limited funding.
-File your FAFSA as soon as it opens on October 1 to maximize your eligibility.
+File the FAFSA as soon as it is available for the award year and confirm state, institutional, and scholarship priority deadlines.

 Compare with Neighboring States